 Generator inspections can be as accurate to 1×10-9 cc/sec depending on the surrounding conditions.

 Stator cooling water generator leaks have been identified as well using helium to identify area of failure on and off-line.

 American Efficiency Services is available for any routine, safety, outage, or emergency generator inspections that you need for your Electrical Generator Hydrogen System.
 All personnel are highly trained in all aspects of generator inspection safety and have continued safety credential renewals.
 Trust us to conduct safe, efficient, and timely inspections for all of your needs.

 How do we check gas leak with Helium?

 To date, identifying electrical generator hydrogen system leaks utilizing helium as a tracer gas, coupled with inspection experience, has proven to be the most cost-effective method.
 The carburetor float can become permanently stuck in the open position, which allows gas to flow up through the air filter and out of the mower.
 This is usually a sign of dirty fuel.
 To check generator gas leak issues we are here for the inspection and cleaning that can help resolve this problem.
 One or two 219 – 291 cubic foot bottles of helium are introduced to the hydrogen system and the pressure is then increased to the generators operating pressure using additional hydrogen or dry air.

 Once there is helium in the system, an AES inspector will inspect the flanges, drains, welds, and vents of the generator with a vacuum probe.
-If the vacuum probe enters an enriched area of helium created from a leak, an indication will be recorded on the helium mass spectrometer that is used for sampling.
+If the vacuum probe enters an enriched area of helium created from a generator gas leak, an indication will be recorded on the helium mass spectrometer that is used for sampling.
 Any helium above background will provide an indication that will be isolated to the specific component leaking.